 - Healthcare problems.

 - Substance abuse (alcohol, prescription medications, illegal drugs).

 - Mental health disorders necessitating immediate action.

-AZ Nurse Complaint for an RN, LPN or LNA
+AZ Nurse Complaint for an RN, LPN, or LNA

 The Arizona State Board of Nursing (“Board”) protects the medical welfare of the people of Arizona.
 They do this by ensuring each professional who holds a license as a nurse in Arizona can practice safely.
-If the Board believes a nurse is not able to practice safely, they can initiate a summary suspension.
+If the Board believes a nurse cannot practice safely, they can initiate a summary suspension.

-A summary suspension can occur when the Board believes that the public health, safety or welfare imperatively requires emergency action necessitating the immediate suspension of a nurse’s license.
+A summary suspension can occur when the Board believes that public health, safety, or welfare imperatively requires emergency action necessitating the immediate suspension of a nurse’s license.